 The accuracy of these steps including the precise circular opening of the cataract bag promotes optimal positioning of the Advanced Technology IOLs to reduce or eliminate glasses.
 These lenses depend upon a level of precision accuracy and customization that traditional manual surgery struggles to provide.

 The additional diagnostic and laser surgical services, as well as, the Advanced Technology IOLs are expenses beyond traditional cataract surgery and are not covered by insurance.
-Eye Surgeons Associates also offers monthly payment options for long term and short-term financing through CareCredit.
+Eye Surgeons Associates also offers monthly payment options for both long and short-term financing through CareCredit.

-If you are employed and have participated in an employer sponsored “cafeteria” or “flex” medical benefit plan, the IRS has determined that vision correction is a qualified deductible medical expense.
+If you are employed and have participated in an employer-sponsored “cafeteria” or “flex” medical benefit plan, the IRS has determined that vision correction is a qualified deductible medical expense.
 Advanced Technology Lenses and associated services qualify for payment.